bxparks/tzplus/README.md

     * `BV` Bouvet Island
     * `HM` Heard Island & McDonald Islands
 * Two timezones are synthetic, and do not correspond to an ISO country.
-These are given the fake ISO code of `00`, and assigned to the region `Etcetera`:
+These are given the fake ISO code of `00 Nowhere`, and assigned to the region `ET Etcetera`:
     * `UTC`
     * `Etc/UTC`